 When we’re talking about what bone cancer pain feels like, it’s also good to note that other things can bring about bone pain in your body.

-Bone bruise: When the bone hits a hard surface (such as during a fall).
-Depending on the severity of the bruise, you may want to further examine to rule out Leukemia bruises.
+- Bone bruise: When the bone hits a hard surface (such as during a fall).
+Depending on the severity of the bruise, you should further examine to rule out Leukemia bruises.

-Secondary bone cancer: Cancer that started somewhere else and then spread to the bones
+- Secondary bone cancer: Cancer that starts somewhere else and then spreads to the bones.

 Now that we’ve covered the question, what does bone cancer feel like?
 We hope you feel armed with knowledge about your body and health.
 If you experience persistent or worsening bone pain, please get in contact with a professional.